The 20 Best Dysfibrinogenemia Doctors in Japan

 Matsumoto, JP

-Yuka Takezawa practices in Matsumoto, Japan.
+Yuka Takezawa practices practicing medicine in Matsumoto, Japan.
 Ms. Takezawa is rated as an Advanced expert by MediFind in the treatment of Dysfibrinogenemia.
-Her top areas of expertise are Congenital Afibrinogenemia, Familial Hypofibrinogenemia, Dysfibrinogenemia, and Micrognathia.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Congenital Afibrinogenemia, Familial Hypofibrinogenemia, Dysfibrinogenemia, and Micrognathia.

 Advanced in Dysfibrinogenemia